iamchrishodges/rsa-encryption-api/README.md

 Cryptography Components
 ------------------------
-* **encryptor.py** : An inerface that allows messages to be encrypted and decrypted easily through RSA encryption.
+* **encryptor.py** : An interface that allows messages to be encrypted and decrypted easily through RSA encryption.
 This was built in such as way that other algorithms could be written in a similar fashion and could be swapped out with minimal rewrite required in other modules.

 # Discussion